 A first possible moderator of the association between social inclusion and SE is relationship type.
-According to Baumeister and Leary (1995), people's need to belong is satisfied by regular interactions within relationships that are characterized by both stability and affective concern, suggesting that the sociometer should be most active in stable, close relationships.
-However, much of the experimental research supporting SMT was done by manipulating acceptance or rejection by previously unknown strangers, suggesting that the sociometer is also involved in monitoring social inclusion in less close relationships (e.g., with acquaintances).
-In the current study, we will address this issue by investigating people's reactions to social interactions with their closest family member and closest friend, as compared to less close family members and friends.
-In addition, we will test the association between social interactions and SE within romantic relationships.
-This is important, because it is presently unclear whether there exists one unitary sociometer that indiscriminately monitors all social relationships, or a collection of various, loosely interconnected, domain- and relationship-specific sociometers that are each attuned to somewhat different contexts (Kirkpatrick & Ellis, 2001)
+According to Baumeister and Leary (1995), people's need to belong is satisfied by regular interactions within relationships that are characterized by both stability and affective concerns, suggesting that the sociometer should be most active in stable, close relationships.
+However, much of the experimental research supporting SMT was conducted by manipulating acceptance or rejection by previously unknown strangers, suggesting that the sociometer is also involved in monitoring social inclusion in less close relationships (e.g., with acquaintances).
+In the current study, we addressed this issue by investigating people's reactions to social interactions with their closest family member and closest friend, as compared with less close family members and friends.
+In addition, we tested the association between social interactions and SE within romantic relationships.
+This is important, because it is presently unclear whether there is one unitary sociometer that indiscriminately monitors all social relationships or whether there is a collection of various, loosely interconnected, domain- and relationship-specific sociometers, each of which is attuned to somewhat different contexts (Kirkpatrick & Ellis, 2001).

-There are some theoretical reasons to expect differences in sociometer effects between different types of relationships.
-Kin relationships are very important to people, which can be partly explained by the notion that family members are genetically related, so investments in their well-being are associated with fitness benefits (Neyer & Lang, 2003).
+There are some theoretical reasons to expect differences in sociometer effects among different types of relationships.
+Kin relationships are very important to people, which can be partly explained by the notion that family members are genetically related, so investments in their well-being are associated with fitness benefits (Never & Lang, 2003).
 On the other hand, it could be argued that because family relationships last for life and have strong biological underpinnings, their inclusion status does not need to be monitored so intensively.
-Friendships can be very important for social and emotional support and establishing and maintaining social coalitions (Hartup & Stevens, 1997).
-Because friendships can water down or be dissolved, it can be predicted that one's level of social inclusion in these relationships is associated with changes in SE, though there may be differences between closer and less close friendships.
+Friendships can be important for social and emotional support and for establishing and maintaining social coalitions (Hartup & Stevens, 1997).
+Because ties of friendship can be loosened or dissolved, it can be predicted that one's level of social inclusion in these relationships is associated with changes in SE, though there may be differences between closer and less close friendships.
 Finally, romantic relationships provide support and intimacy and form the basis of reproductive alliances, making them highly relevant from both an evolutionary and attachment perspective (Hazan & Shaver, 1987).
 In addition, romantic relationships are under a constant threat of romantic competitors, so it can be expected that they are closely monitored by a sociometer mechanism with links to SE.